Dayasuvagiya/Happy-health/README.md

 ##### Fix:

  - I have now implemented a security measure.
 If a user attempts to access the data by copying and pasting the URL without being logged in or signed up, they will be automatically redirected to the login page.
 After successfully logging in, they will gain the necessary access to modify or add information.

-### Bugs Not Fixed

-#### Issue: User Personal profile

-I developed the login and registration functionalities in my Django project without utilizing the Allauth library.
-Initially, I embarked on this path to deepen my understanding of Django's native methods.
-However, during the project's course, I encountered an issue where user registration resulted in data from another user being saved unintentionally.
-This occurred due to the absence of individual admin panels for users within my app.

-To address this issue effectively, I would need to either implement the Allauth method or establish a more robust connection between user data and the database.
-However, given time constraints, I decided to leave the issue as is, with the intention of revisiting it in the future to implement a lasting solution.
-I recognize the importance of ensuring data integrity and individual user experiences and remain committed to addressing this concern comprehensively in due course.

 <br>